shota-tsuji/lab/list.md

 - Iterative Methods for Sparse Linear Systems
 - Optimization of sparse matrix-
 - vector multiplication on emerging multicore platforms
+### cited
+- Implementing Sparse Matrix-Vector Multiplication on Throughput-Oriented Processors
+- Model-driven autotuning of sparse matrix-vector multiply on GPUs

-## Optimization techniques for sparse matrix vector multiplication on GPUs
+## Optimization techniques for sparse matrix vector multiplication on GPUs[*]
 - The landscape of parallel computing research: A view from Berkeley
 - Fast sparse matrix–vector multiplication on GPUs for graph applications
 - An efficient two-dimensional blocking strategy for sparse matrix–vector multiplication on GPUs